Bahmni/bahmni-apps-frontend/docs/global-notification-guide.md

 1. **Use appropriate notification types**: Choose the correct type based on the nature of the message.
 2. **Keep messages concise**: Use clear, concise language for both titles and messages.
 3. **Set appropriate timeouts**: Use shorter timeouts for success messages and longer or no timeouts for error messages.
-4. **Handle errors gracefully**: Use the `formatErrorMessage` utility to ensure consistent error formatting.
+4. **Handle errors gracefully**: Use the `getFormattedError` utility to ensure consistent error formatting.
 5. **Avoid notification overload**: Don't show too many notifications at once, as this can overwhelm users.
 6. **Use the service for non-React code**: Always use the `notificationService` for notifications outside React components.
 7. **Ensure the provider is set up**: Make sure the `NotificationProvider` and `NotificationServiceComponent` are properly included in your application.